JamoCA/toon-cfml/README.md

 ## Requirements

-- ColdFusion 2016 or higher
+- Adobe ColdFusion 2016 or higher; also tested on Lucee 5, 6 & 7.
 - Support for cfscript syntax
 - Java cast for null values